 The Role of Tolerating Uncertainty

 The more someone with HOCD seeks certainty, the more they weaken their innate ability to tolerate uncertainty.
-We all have this ability.
+We all have the ability to tolerate uncertainty.
 We can tolerate not knowing what we’ll wear tomorrow, we can tolerate not knowing exactly where we’ll be in a year.
 So why are obsessive thoughts so hard to tolerate?
-Partially it’s because they run counter to our well rehearsed habits of eliminating that uncertainty.
-It’s also because of fear; we a have fear of being wrong about our sexual orientation that’s usually not matched by uncertainty about where we’ll be in a year.

 For people with HOCD, tolerating anxiety around their sexual orientation is analogous to acquiring a taste for healthier foods if you’re used to eating junk food.
 If you’re used to pork chops and macaroni every day, your first taste of broccoli might not be appealing.
 However, the more you work it into your diet, the more you can tolerate it.
 You might even come to enjoy it!